EuroPython/website/data/pages-content/social-event.md

 ## Social Event Summary ##

 - Where: The conference venue, the CCD.
-- When: Thursday July 14, starting at 20:00 CEST
+- When: Thursday July 14, starting at 20:00 Dublin time
 - Price: 20 € (**not refundable**).
-The ticket includes a bento box, and a welcome drink (you have to pay for drinks yourself after that) and live tradicional Irish music.
+The ticket includes a bento box, and a welcome drink (you have to pay for drinks yourself after that) and live traditional Irish music.
 - Schedule:
-    - 19:00 CEST Event starts
+    - 19:00 Dublin time Event starts
-    - 20:00 - 22:00 CEST Live Traditional Irish Music - Listen to music played by 3 local Irish musicians.
+    - 20:00 - 22:00 Dublin time Live Traditional Irish Music - Listen to music played by 3 local Irish musicians.
 There will be a couple of dancers who’ll be there to show you how to join in with the dancing throughout the show.
-    - 22:00 - 23:30 CEST Social continues
+    - 22:00 - 23:30 Dublin time Social continues
-    - 23:30 CEST Bar closing.
+    - 23:30 Dublin time Bar closing.

+### Raffle ###
+Our social event sponsor, [Kiwi](https://jobs.kiwi.com) has organised a [raffle](https://pages.beamery.com/kiwicomtalent/form/kiwi-com-euro-python-raffle-2022/sign-up)!
+They will also have some printed flyers available at the registration desk during the conference days.
+These flyers will have a QR code that you can use to sign up for the raffle.
+Alternatively, you can use the URL above.
+Kiwi will do two rounds of raffle extractions during the social event.

 ### Food Selection
 We have a selection of Bento boxes to cater for most preferences.
 The menu will be: